chiefeh/chiefeh.github.io/docs/iac/my-first-iac.md

 ### Get the development environment ready

 This document assumes the reader has git with ssh keys already setup.
+If not, reference the Git part of this site.
 Create a new directory on the local computer and clone the new repository.

 ```
 PS C:\Users\Gregory\Documents\projects> git clone git@github.com:chiefeh/my-first-iac.git